evanjacover/hungry-llama/README.md

 (Hat tip to the Apple II game Rocky's Boots, one of my favorites.)

 ## How to Play
+For each question, you will see a logic diagram describing what Edmund wants to eat.
+Underneath the logic diagram are several food items.
+You can toggle each tasty snack on and off by clicking it.
+Your goal is to choose which foods Edmund will eat.
+The first player to correctly select the correct food and click submit gets 100 points and we all move on to the next question.

 ## Strike List
 - Integration tests